msg-bq/Fake-news/Translate_NL_to_LF/cure样本/README.md

 - [X] 'we cant make a vaccine that works for flu no vaccine for the respiratory syncytial virus rsv and we cant cure cancer yet somehow scientists can make a vaccine for covid19 in six months', **cure cancer，与cure样本无瓜**
 - [X] 'hydroxychloroquine azithromycin and zinc cure covid19',
 - [X] 'a group called americas frontline doctors are featured in viral video claiming hydroxychloroquine cures covid19',
-- [ ] 'stella immanuel claims that the drug combination of hydroxychloroquine zinc and azithromycin is a cure and preventative for covid19 and that people dont need to wear masks or practice physical distancing in a breitbart video featuring a group called americas frontline doctors',
+- [X] 'stella immanuel claims that the drug combination of hydroxychloroquine zinc and azithromycin is a cure and preventative for covid19 and that people dont need to wear masks or practice physical distancing in a breitbart video featuring a group called americas frontline doctors',
 - [ ] 'fda warns of silver other bogus covid19 cures',
-- [ ] 'hydroxychloroquine no covid cure experts warn'
+- [ ] 'hydroxychloroquine no covid cure, experts warn'

+**注：目前打对勾的，尚未提取各词相关的修饰，只是提了中心词**